Dermatopathology Fellowship Training Program

 Pathology-Trained Fellows: After the initial four months training in full-time dermatopathology, pathology-trained fellows are required to spend half of their time of the remaining eight months in dermatopathology and the other half in dermatology clinic, comprising 2.5 days per week in clinical care, and 2.5 days in dermatopathology.
 The fellow spends five months at MCC, five months at USF, and two months at the VA.

-This fellowship is open to physicians who have completed either a three-year Dermatology resident, three-year anatomic pathology residency, or four-year anatomic and clinical pathology residency.
+This fellowship is open to physicians who have completed either a three-year Dermatology residency, three-year anatomic pathology residency, or four-year anatomic and clinical pathology residency.
 Applicants must be board eligible.

 Number of Positions